FHU/2023-os-memes/_posts/2023-03-02-marvelkel17-paging-intro-meme.md

 ---
-title:
+title:  Invalid
-author:
+author: kel
-image:
+image: OSCh18Meme.jpg
-chapter:
+chapter: 18
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+The page table entry contains a valid bit.
+The space between the code and stack is marked invalid, so the process is not allowed to access it.